 Oogie Boogie Bash Events & Show Times

-More details on each individual event that will be taking place during the Oogie Boogie Bash – A Disney Halloween Party.
+I’m including more details on each individual event that takes place during the Oogie Boogie Bash – A Disney Halloween Party.
 I’ve included an outline of the times you might see on the night of your visit.
 Be sure to double check the Disneyland parks app times in reference to your specific Halloween party date.

 Mickey’s Trick & Treat

-The highlight of Oogie Boogie Bash for young kids will be the new interactive stage show.
+The highlight of Oogie Boogie Bash for young kids is the interactive stage show.
 Mickey’s Trick and Treat stage show.
-Mickey Mouse and other favorite characters will be dressed for Halloween, dancing and storytelling.
+Mickey Mouse, Minnie Mouse, Donald Duck and Goofy are dressed up for Halloween, dancing and storytelling.
+The show host is a silly “Mad Scientist”.
 Mickey’s Trick & Treat Show offers floor seating only, same as during the Disney Junior Dance Party.

 Frightfully Fun Parade